Juniper/terraform-provider-mist/docs/resources/org_setting.md

 - `no_reveal` (Boolean) By default, API hides password/secrets when the user doesn't have write access
   * `true`: API will hide passwords/secrets for all users
   * `false`: API will hide passwords/secrets for read-only users
+- `src_ips` (List of String) Optional list of IP addresses or CIDR subnets from which org API access is allowed.
+At most 10 entries.
+The source IP of the request making this update must be within one of the specified subnets.

+<a id="nestedatt--auto_upgrade"></a>
+### Nested Schema for `auto_upgrade`

+Optional:

+- `custom_versions` (Map of String) Per-AP-model firmware versions or channels used for auto-upgrade
+- `day_of_week` (String) Day of the week for the AP auto-upgrade maintenance window
+- `enabled` (Boolean) Whether AP auto-upgrade is enabled.
+Note that Mist may auto-upgrade APs if the running version is no longer supported.
+- `time_of_day` (String) `any` or HH:MM (24-hour format).
+Upgrade will happen within up to 1 hour from this time.
+- `version` (String) Firmware release channel or specific version used for AP auto-upgrade

 <a id="nestedatt--celona"></a>